Jamaica vacation rentals

 Some of the island’s most storied beach destinations are located along the west and north coasts of the island.
 Montego Bay boasts warm waters for swimming, coral reefs for snorkeling, and a lively nightlife.
 In Negril, you’ll find Seven Mile Beach, where restaurants and bars are carved into the cliff tops, offering spectacular ocean views.
 The former fishing village of Ocho Rios offers a more laid-back, communal feel and access to beautiful waterfalls, while tiny Runaway Bay is a hidden paradise with a secluded beach.
 Lucea sits on a natural harbor and is surrounded by serene, forest-covered mountains.

-When is the best time to stay in a vacation rental in Jamaica?
+The best time to stay in a vacation rental in Jamaica

 Jamaica’s tropical climate makes the country a year-round destination.
 The most pleasant time to secure a vacation rental is from December to April, when the days are hot and sunny for enjoying the beach and there is little chance of rain.
 The amount of precipitation the island receives varies depending on where you are; parts of the western half are quite dry, while the Blue Mountains in the east receive terrific amounts of rain.
 Overall, Jamaica’s rainy season runs from May to November, and during this time, you’re likely to experience warm humidity and changeable conditions.